eCook Meal

 STIR FRY TIME

 Return the pan or wok to a medium-high heat with another drizzle of oil.
-When hot, fry the sliced onion for 3-4 minutes, shifting occasionally.
+When hot, fry the sliced Onion for 3-4 minutes, shifting occasionally.
 Add the pak choi stems and stir in the Oriental Rub to taste.
 Sauté for 2-3 minutes until the onion is translucent and the pak choi has softened slightly.
 Pour in the tamari-sesame sauce and simmer for about a minute, stirring continuously.
 Toss through the pak choi leaves and the cabbage and carrot.
 Cook for 1-2 minutes until slightly wilted but still crunchy, tossing continuously.

 GET IT ALL IN THE PAN

-Return the beef to the pan or wok, and mix in the sriracha to taste.
+Return the Beef to the pan or wok, and mix in the Sriracha to taste.
 Toss for another 1-2 minutes until the beef is cooked through and coated.
 Finish off with the juice of 4 lime wedges and a pinch of zest.
 Stir to combine, remove from the heat, and season to taste.

-EASY PEASY LIME SQUEEZY!
+EASY PEASY Lime SQUEEZY!

-Dish up some hearty beef stir fry.
+Dish up some hearty Beef stir fry.
 Sprinkle over the chopped cashews and garnish with the drained pickled ginger.
-If you’d like, finish with any remaining sriracha and lime zest to taste.
+If you’d like, finish with any remaining Sriracha and lime zest to taste.
 Serve with a lime wedge on the side, and there you have it: a one-pan wonder!

 GOLDEN CASHEWS